saltedlolly/developer.rebble.io/source/tutorials/js-watchface-tutorial/part1.md

 minimizing the frequency that the screen is updated, we help to conserve battery life on the watch.

-^CP^ We'll start by editing the `index.js` file that we created earlier.
-Click on the filename in the left menu and it will load, ready for editing.

-^LC^ The main entry point for the watchface is `/src/rocky/index.js`, so we'll start by editing this file.
+The main entry point for the watchface is `/src/rocky/index.js`, so we'll start by editing this file.

 The very first thing we must do is include the Rocky.js library, which gives us